 1. Start conditioning before the season starts Preparing to train hard is one of the best ways to reduce injury risk.
 Starting the season with little to no prior strength or conditioning training puts your muscles, ligaments, and joints at higher risk of overuse and over-exertion injuries.
 Training before the season starts is important because… Continue reading 8 Ways to Prepare For This Upcoming Sports Season

-As discussed in our post last week, the shoulder is a complex joint.
+Cause of Shoulder Impingement As discussed in our post last week, the shoulder is a complex joint.
 It has a wide range of motion which is great for function but often stability can be difficult to maintain.
-There are two main causes of shoulder discomfort which include over-use and traumatic.
-The mechanism of injury can point towards what is… Continue reading Shoulder Impingement
+There are two main causes of shoulder discomfort which include over-use and trauma.
+The mechanism of injury can… Continue reading Shoulder Impingement

 Are you getting enough sleep?
 Sleep is often overlooked in regards to it's influence over athletic performance.
 We wanted to share the latest research and show how you can up your game with sleep.